Hammad576/AI-Project1/README.md

 Search algorithms like BFS, DFS, A Star ,Min Max, Alpha Beta Pruning

-Game-playing algorithms like Minimax and Alpha-Beta Pruning
+Scrutny algorithims like Minimax and Alpha-Beta Pruning to find the best police routes and filter out he dangerous criminals.

 Performance evaluation of different approaches